Pece17/COBOL/README.md

 # COBOL

 A project for learning the basics of COBOL (Common Business-Oriented Language).
-The purpose of this project is to learn COBOL in a way that is, in theory, applicable in business environments.
+The purpose of this project is to learn to write production-grade COBOL in a way that is, in theory, applicable in business environments.

 ## Software Installation and Setup